vtexdocs/help-center-content/docs/announcements/en/checkout-api-improvements-part-1.md

 author: authors_59
 slug: checkout-api-improvements-part-1
 legacySlug: checkout-api-improvements-part-1
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Find out more about the latest checkout API improvements and learn how to adapt the new features
+announcementSynopsisEN: 'Find out more about the latest checkout API improvements and learn how to adapt the new features'
 ---

 Our development team is constantly striving towards improving API performance, by adding new functionalities and increasing API efficiency.
 As a consequence, some behaviors and functionalities considered deprecated could be discontinued in the next major Checkout API version.